sedab/PathCNN/Readme.md

 **sbatch run_job.sh "--cuda  --augment --dropout=0.1 --init='leaky' --init=‘xavier’ --niter=35 --root_dir=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lungTilesSorted/ --num_class=7 --tile_dict_path=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lung_FileMappingDict.p" tes**

+The checkpoints at every epoch and steps (frequency determined by the user using step_freq) will be saved at experiments/checkpoints folder.
+And the validation predictions and labels will be saved under experiments/outputs folder.

 * `--cuda`: enables cuda

 * `--ngpu`: number of GPUs to use (default=1)